nikcbg/hello_powershell/README.md

 * Execute `bash test.sh` command to see if the `test.sh` script passes or fails.
 * When you done testing you can exit the test Uuntu box by typing `exit` command.
 * If you no longer need the Ubuntu box you can delete it by typig `vagrant destroy` command.

+### TO DO:
+* Run travis test to check if the script passes or fails.